Two Paths

 This is not utopian fantasy.
 The Economic Space Agency is building protocol infrastructure for exactly this kind of postcapitalist coordination.
 DAOs have already demonstrated that decentralized governance can work — imperfectly, messily, but really.
 Tokenized ownership turns shared infrastructure into shared income.
 The pieces exist.

-What has been missing is the human readiness.
-The emotional maturity to hold disagreement without fragmenting.
-The technological maturity to use these tools intentionally rather than compulsively.
-The economic maturity to value contribution over extraction.
+What has been missing is human readiness.
+The capacity to hold disagreement without fragmenting.
+The discipline to use technology intentionally.
+The ability to value contribution over extraction.

 We are in the water right now.